 We are independent of the Group in accordance with the provisions of Swiss law and the requirements of the Swiss audit profession and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Our audit approach

 Overall

-Group materiality: CHF 700 000
+Overall Group materiality: CHF 870 000

-We performed full scope audit work at four Group companies in two countries.
+We concluded full scope audit work at four Group companies in two countries.
+Our audit scope addressed 85% of the Group's revenue.

-Our audit scope addressed 92% of the Group's revenue.
-In addition, we performed analytical audit procedures at other major locations which were not in scope for group reporting purposes.